 What to Do If The Number Isn’t Found?

 If you are unable to find the gauge number on the packaging of the chain or the guide bar then you can find it on the instruction manual.
 You shouldn’t try to determine the size on your own and try to find the exact measurement in order to make the correct selection.
 As the difference in the numbers is quite small so you have to be really careful while selecting the gauge number.
 Because your machine would be useless without a chain having an accurate gauge size.

 The Drive Links

 Another number you would be looking at your chainsaw chain would be to determine the number of drive links you will find on the chain.
-Although most of the times the chain is selected on the basis of the length of the guide bar but the best way to go about selecting one is counting the number of drive links required for your machine and purchasing a chain accordingly.
+Although most of the time the chain is selected on the basis of the length of the guide bar the best way to go about selecting one as counting the number of drive links required for your machine and purchasing a chain accordingly.